 Create Healthy Habits

-Healthy habits are important to develop.
+Healthy habits are essential to developing.
 While actively feeding an addiction, your body has been through a lot, and you will need to show it some TLC.
-Be sure to wake up at a regular hour every day and go to sleep at a reasonable hour as well.
+Be sure to wake up at a regular hour every day and go to sleep at a reasonable hour.
 Always shower, brush your teeth, and brush your hair.
 Try to get to the gym, and eat healthy meals.
 Routine is key.

 Keep a Clean Living Space